whelanh/arkdep/.github/README.md

 ![Arkane Linux](./Arkane.png)

 AtomicArch is a customized Arkane Linux image and is only useful if you already have installed Arkane.
 You should refer to https://arkanelinux.org/ for full details on Arkane Linux.
+This repo is just a modified fork of [arkanelinux/arkdep](https://github.com/arkanelinux/arkdep).

 This customization was designed to emulate Bluefin-dx.
 In addition to the image, ```init_atomicarch.sh``` can be used for the initial deployment of AtomicArch.
 Once AtomicArch is deployed and you've rebooted, ```init2_atomicarch.sh``` can be used to add useful Flatpaks,